Skip to main content

 Did he remember her when he breathed his last?
 She wondered between her sobs.
 She remembered his last words.
 Dawn seemed far as her life was plunged into darkness.

 Aurangzeb had seized the fort as Shah Jahan closed the gates.
 It was opened at Jahanara’s order in one last attempt to reconcile.
 “He will listen to you.”
 It was someone’s voice in her head.
-She had met the new emperor crowned “Alamgir”.
+She had met the new emperor, crowned “Alamgir”.
 He expected gifts and acceptance.
 But Jahanara was an elder sister meeting her youngest brother.

-“ Begum Sahib” He had said calmly “I don’t accept such offers.
-And since you always showed your never-ending love to Dara, as did the emperor all of you will remain in the Nur Mahal until I find and kill the Heretic.”
+“ Begum Sahib,, He had said calmly, “I don’t accept such offers.
+And since you always showed your never-ending love to Dara, as did the emperor, all of you will remain in the Nur Mahal until I find and kill the Heretic.”
 Jahanara’s blood boiled as colour flushed from her face.
 This was the same Aurangzeb she had saved so many times.
 The same one she loved and defended.
 She left without another word.

 On her way back, an injured Rajput soldier from their camp stopped her procession and demanded a meeting.
 He was from Bundi.

-“The Rao gave this “ he handed her a blood-soaked pearl necklace.
+“The Rao gave this “, he handed her a blood-soaked pearl necklace.
 The blood painted her hands red as she shuddered in horror.
 “How… how did he…” She had managed.

 He was attacking Murad with all his might.
-He had called upon the Rajputs and shielded Dara who ran away.
+He had called upon the Rajputs and shielded Dara, who ran away.
 This left him exposed to the enemy.
 Aurangzeb’s men fell on him.
-Najabat Khan cut the Rao with his sword and he bled to death before Dara felt guilty and arrived back with help, too late.
+Najabat Khan cut the Rao with his sword, and he bled to death before Dara felt guilty and arrived back with help, too late.

 Jahanara held the pearl close to her chest and wept her way back to the palace.

-Aurangzeb’s troops had shut the emperor and his queens and up at the Nur Mahal Palace.
-Since that day she started keeping a journal for her buried thoughts.
-She spends days reminiscing her childhood with her ageing father, keeping him away from the politics of the country and Aurangzeb.
+Aurangzeb’s troops had shut the emperor and his queens up at the Nur Mahal Palace.
+Since that day, she started keeping a journal for her buried thoughts.
+She spends days reminiscing about her childhood with her ageing father, keeping him away from the politics of the country and Aurangzeb.
 Roshanara came to visit, only to show her might as the new Padishah Begum and had little sympathy for her father.

 Spring of 1663...